It Happened One Night: Plot

 Wall Street heiress Ellie Andrews has eloped with glamorous pilot King Westley.
 Her father Alexander senses that Westley married Ellie for her money.
 Mr. Andrews sequesters Ellie on his Florida yacht while his lawyers arrange an annulment.
 However, Ellie breaks out and swims to shore, where she boards a Greyhound bus bound for New York City to reunite with Westley.
 Mr. Andrews makes headlines by putting out a $10,000 reward for her safe return.

 On the bus, Ellie meets Peter Warne, a newly unemployed newspaper reporter.
 Peter is annoyed by Ellie, who expects special treatment and lacks practical life skills.
 However, he is drawn to Ellie's strong personality and helps her after a thief steals most of her money.
-During a scheduled stop in Jacksonville, Ellie misses the bus, having assumed that the driver would wait for her.
-Peter reads the headlines about Ellie's escape and stays behind to accompany her.
-He gives her a choice: if she gives him an exclusive on her story, he will help her get back to New York.
+During a scheduled stop in Jacksonville, Florida, Ellie misses the bus, having assumed that the driver would wait for her.
+Peter reads the headlines about Ellie's escape and stays behind to accompany her, and they catch the evening bus that night.

+On the evening bus, Ellie initially sits down next to Shapeley, who hits on her until Peter says that he and Ellie are married.
+The bus is forced to stop for the night when a bridge washes out on the road, and Peter and Ellie rent a motel room together.
+He gives her a choice: if she gives him an exclusive on her story, he will help her get to New York.
 If not, he will tell her father where she is.
 Ellie agrees.

-Because there are no more buses that day, Peter and Ellie rent a motel room together.
 Peter strings up a makeshift room divider between their respective beds, which he jokingly calls the "walls of Jericho".
-In the morning, Mr. Andrews' private detectives question Peter and Ellie.
-They evade the detectives by pretending to be a married couple having a stormy argument.
+In the morning, Mr. Andrews' private detectives question Peter and Ellie, who evade them by pretending to be a married couple having a stormy argument.

+On the next bus, Shapeley recognizes Ellie from a newspaper and offers to split the reward with Peter.
+Peter scares off Shapeley by pretending to be a gang member kidnapping Ellie for a higher ransom; Shapeley runs away, but Peter, worried Shapeley will contact Ellie's father and reveal their location, forces Ellie to leave the bus and go on foot.